DarkPoulet/eggnoggplusplus/README.md

 This little script replaces the map "BUBBLE BATTLEFIELD" by the map of your design for the game eggnogg+: "https://madgarden.itch.io/eggnogg".
 This script directly modify the binary code, it is not of great beauty.
+Works on Linux and Windows.
+Require python3.

 ## How to use ##
 0. Continue to read this README, there is some useful information
+1. Download this github repository on your computer and go inside the folder `eggnoggplusplus`
-1. Create a map in the folder "maps", copying the syntax from the other examples
+2. Create a map in the folder "maps", copying the syntax from the other examples
-2. Change the file `main.py` to use your new map
+3. Change the file `main.py` to use your new map
-3. Run `main.py` with python3. (`python3 main.py` on linux)
+4. Run `main.py` with python3. (`python3 main.py` on linux)
-4. Done.
+5. Done.
 The eggnogg binary in folder "my_eggnogg_linux" or "my_eggnogg_windows" has the new map instead of "BUBBLE BATTLEFIELD".
 (Go to the directory "my_eggnogg-\*", then run `eggnoggplus`).

 ## Limitations ##